4GeeksAcademy/python-lists-loops-programming-exercises/exercises/01.5-loop-seventeen/README.md

 # `01.5` Loop from 1 to 17

-To loop a specific number of times, we can use
+To loop a specific number of times, we can use:

 ```py
 range(<start>,<end>)